March 6, 2019

 • How multisite is like marriage, and why having “campus kids” won’t fix any problems

-The strength of the multisite model lies in having clarity about mission, vision, strategy, and philosophy, and consistently delivering that across campuses. via @multisiteguy Click To Tweet Think of multisite as a marriage.
-If you have a healthy marriage, the odds are better you’ll raise healthy kids.
+The strength of the multisite model lies in having clarity about mission, vision, strategy, and philosophy, and consistently delivering that across campuses. via @multisiteguy Share on XThink of multisite as a marriage.
+If you have a healthy marriage, the odds are better youā€™ll raise healthy kids.
 If something is broken in your marriage, having kids will exacerbate the problem.
 You reproduce who you are.
-Click To Tweet
+Share on X

-Leader Conversation Guide
+Leader ConversationĀ Guide

 Want to take this conversation back to a staff or senior leadership team meeting?